JSweet314/go-api-boilerplate/README.md

     $ ./run.sh

-This script will install dependencies identified in your `go.mod` file and run your app with `main.go` as the default Go entrypoint.
+This script will install dependencies identified in your `go.mod` file and run your app with `main.go` as the default Go entry point.
 ### With Docker
 To run the application with Docker, first build the API image